infor-design/enterprise-wc/src/components/ids-slider/README.md

 - `labels` {array} set the list of labels you want (applicable only for step slider)

+## Events

+- `ids-drag` - passed up from Slider's thumbs in ShadowRoot, which are controlled by [IdsDraggable](../ids-draggable/README.md).
+Listening to this event can enable special changes on the dragging of slider handles

 ## Accessibility

 Users can tab to focus on the thumb with <kbd>Tab<kbd> and modify values with <kbd>Arrow Up/Down/Left/Right</kbd>.